skeyll/SynicSugar/docs/content/SynicSugar.MatchMake/MatchMakeManager/CancelCurrentMatchMake.md

 ### Description
-Exit lobby and cancel MatchMaking.
+Exit lobby and cancel MatchMaking.<br>
 If can leave matchmaking, return true.
-Even if gets False, the lobby will eventually be closed and we can ignore this result.
+Even if gets False, the lobby will eventually be closed and we can ignore this result.<br>
 This args' token is for this Task. (not for MatchMaking but we can use same token.)